-If membrane replacement is required, a new cap with preinstalled membrane must be used.
-Order CLDA-4016 replacement membrane cap and CLDA-4015 refill solution.
-To change membrane cap (do the following over a sink or washbasin):
+If membrane replacement is required (change at least every 6 months), a new cap with preinstalled membrane must be used.
+One cap and fill solution is shipped with each sensor.
+Additional caps are ordered as CLDA-5016, and refill solution as CLDA-5015.
+To change membrane cap: